 Harassment and bullying

 In developing a policy to prevent harassment or bullying, the focus needs to be on preventing and responding to behaviours that are offensive or potentially harmful to others.
+The intention is to have psychologically safe interactions among all workplace stakeholders.
 What follows is information to provide context for the prevention of workplace harassment and bullying.

 The various legal definitions of harassment do not cover all patterns of behaviour that could have a negative impact on workplace productivity and performance.
-Mental Health Works, an initiative of the Canadian Mental Health Association, Ontario, recommends that harassment policies go beyond the prohibited grounds as defined in human rights legislation, and to include harassment that adversely affects the worker's psychological well-being or as otherwise defined in relevant workplace legislation, e.g. Sections 36 and 37 of the Occupational Health and Safety Regulations, 1996 under the Saskatchewan employment act.
+Various sources, including Mental Health Works, an initiative of the Canadian Mental Health Association, Ontario, recommend that harassment policies go beyond the prohibited grounds as defined in human rights legislation, and to include any harassment that adversely affects the worker's psychological well-being or as otherwise defined in relevant workplace legislation such as.
+Sections 36 and 37 of the Occupational Health and Safety Regulations, 1996 under the Saskatchewan employment act.

 The Canadian Mental Health Association reports that: